Joshua-Miles/My-Lectures/MODULE 3.md

   - Explain when and why to use class methods
   - Implement a class which inherits from another using the `extends` keyword
 - JavaScript Applications
-  - Focus on the methodology of using tools to build an app
+  - Put together the tools of the Mod up to this point to build a JavaScript Application
-- Higher Order Functions
+- Callback Functions
   - Use callbacks with common iterators like `map` and `filter`
   - Use currying to dynamically create basic functions like selectors
   - Describe functional, object oriented, and procedural paradigms